 Do I need to make a reservation?

-While walk-in’s are accepted, we highly recommend to make a reservation to ensure the machine is available for use.
+No, walk-in’s are accepted.
 You will need to bring your library card with you.

 Is there someone to help me use it?

 Unfortunately, the library is unable to fully assist patrons in using the Cricut.
 Our Technology Coordinator and Tech Trainers may be available for quick questions during your use.
 We recommend visiting the Cricut Official Youtube page or viewing our Beginner Cricut handout.

 What does the library provide?

 - Laptop for accessing Design Space